 Frequently Asked Questions:

-We want to take the time to answer some questions we are frequently asked from people new to Medicare, just like you.
+We want to take the time to answer some questions we are frequently asked from people considering changing Medicare plans, just like you.

 Medicare insurance on average pays approximately 80% of the bills and whatever is left over is your responsibility to pay.
 This is commonly known as the ‘gaps’ in Medicare.
 We will show you how to cover these gaps with Medigap Insurance.